lysvallee/npair/README.md

 The application consists of three main components:

-1. **Data API (data_api):** Serves images and tabular data (color palettes, PBR materials) from a PostgreSQL database.
+1. **Data API (data_api):** Serves images and tabular data (color palettes, PBR materials) from Apache Cassandra and PostgreSQL databases.
 2. **Model API (model_api):** Runs the TripoSR model to generate 3D objects from images received through the API.
-3. **User API (user_api):** Receives user input (image data), interacts with the data and model APIs, and provides the generated 3D object to the frontend.
+3. **User API (user_api):** Receives user input, interacts with the data and model APIs, and provides the generated 3D object to the frontend.

 The application can be deployed in production and testing environments using Docker Compose.
-Monitoring for the user API is also integrated with Prometheus and Grafana.
+Monitoring for the user API is also integrated with Grafana.

 ### Setting Up the Project